 “Grab Sample” means an undiluted quantity of material collected at a particular time and place that may be representative of the total substance being sampled at the time and place it was collected;

-“Greywater” means the component of effluent produced from domestic use (i.e. washing, bathing, food preparation and laundering), excluding sewage;
+“Greywater” means the component produced from domestic use (i.e. washing, bathing, food preparation and laundering);

 “Groundwater” means water that occupies pores and fractures in rock and soil below the ground surface in a liquid or frozen state;

-“Hazardous Waste” means materials or contaminant which are categorized as dangerous goods under the Transportation of Dangerous Good Act (1992) and/or that is no longer used for their original purpose and is intended for recycling, treatment, disposal or storage;
+“Hazardous Waste” means materials or contaminant which are categorized as dangerous goods under the Transportation of Dangerous Good Act (1992, c.
+34, last amended on August 28, 2019 and as may be further amended from time to time) and/or that is no longer used for their original purpose and is intended for recycling, treatment, disposal or storage;

 “High Water Mark” means the usual or average level to which a body of water rises at its highest point and remains for sufficient time so as to change the characteristics of the land (ref.
 Department of Fisheries and Oceans Canada, Operational Statement: Mineral Exploration Activities);

-“Incinerator” means the dual chamber, high temperature facility designed with the capacity to service the camp as described in the Application document entitled “Incineration Management Plan” dated April 2015;
+“Incinerator” means the dual chamber, high temperature facility designed with the capacity to service the camp as described in the Incineration Management Plan;

 “Inspector” means an Inspector designated by the Minister under section 85 (1) of the Act;

-“Interim Closure and Reclamation Plan” means a conceptual detailed plan on the reclamation of mine components which will not be closed until the end of the commercial operation, and operational detail for components which are to be progressively reclaimed throughout the mine life;
+“Interim Closure and Reclamation Plan” means a conceptual detailed plan on the Reclamation of mine components which will not be closed until the end of the operation, and operational detail for components which are to be progressively reclaimed throughout the mine life;

-“Itivia Laydown Area” means the area designed for temporary storage of equipment and materials at Itivia Site in Rankin Inlet, as indicated in the “Type A Water Licence Main Application Document” dated April 2015, and illustrated in Figure 1.2b;
+“Itivia Laydown Area” means the area designed for temporary storage of equipment and materials at Itivia Site in Rankin Inlet, as indicated in the Hazardous Materials Management Plan;

-“Itivia Site Fuel Storage and Containment Facility” means the fuel storage and containment facility at Itivia Site in Rankin Inlet as described in the “Type A Water Licence Main Application Document” dated April 2015;
+“Itivia Site Fuel Storage and Containment Facility” means the fuel storage and containment facility at Itivia Site in Rankin Inlet as described in the Hazardous Materials Management Plan;

-“Itivia Site” means the Itivia Laydown Area and its facilities, including the fuel storage and containment facilitiy, in Rankin Inlet as described in the “Type A Water Licence Main Application Document” dated April 2015;
+“Itivia Site” means the Itivia Laydown Area and its facilities, including the fuel storage and containment facility, in Rankin Inlet as described in the Hazardous Materials Management Plan;

-“Landfill” means a facility designed to dispose of non-salvageable, non-hazardous, non- putrescible solid wastes from the Construction, Operation, and Closure of the Project, as indicated in the Application documents entitled “Type A Water Licence Main Application Document” dated April 2015, “Landfill and Waste Management Plan” dated April 2015, and illustrated in the Drawings No. 6509-666-210-200-004: Typical Design Section for Landfill and No. 6509-666-210-200-006: Typical Sections for Landfill Closure;
+“Landfill” means a facility designed to dispose of non-salvageable, non-hazardous, non- putrescible solid wastes from the Construction, Operation, and Closure of the Project, as described in the Landfill and Waste Management Plan;

-“Landfarm” means the engineered area designed to contain and treat hydrocarbon impacted sediment and soil using bioremediation as indicated in the documents entitled “Type A Water Licence Main Application Document” dated April 2015, “Landfarm Management Plan” dated April 2015, and illustrated in the Drawing No. 6509-665-210-200-002: Typical Design Section for Landfarm;
+“Landfarm” means the engineered area designed to contain and treat hydrocarbon impacted sediment and soil using bioremediation as described in the Landfarm Management Plan;

 “Licence” means this Type “A” Water Licence 2AM-MEL1631, issued by the Nunavut Water Board in accordance with the Act, to Agnico Eagle Mines Limited for the Meliadine Gold Project.
 Type “B” Water Licenses 2BW-MEL1525 and 8BC-MEL1516 are now amalgamated within File No: 2AM-MEL1631;